SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     << // r0 : Bool = false
     -> myData.someMethod {$0 == 13}
     << // r1 : Bool = false

+A class, structure, or enumeration type can enable syntactic sugar for function call syntax by defining a call-as-function method.
+The name of a call-as-function method is ``callAsFunction()``, or another name that adds labelled or unlabeled arguments -- for example, ``callAsFunction(_:_:)`` and ``callAsFunction(something:)``.
+A function call expression
+whose *function name* is an instance of a type that implements a call-as-function method is understood as a call to that method.
+The following function calls are equivalent:

+.. testcode:: call-as-function
+   :compile: true

+   -> struct CallableStruct {
+          var value: Int
+          func callAsFunction(_ argument: Int) {
+              print(argument + value)
+          }
+      }
+   -> let callable = CallableStruct(value: 100)
+   -> callable(4)
+   -> callable.callAsFunction(4)
+   // Both function calls print 104.
+   << 104
+   << 104

+If the class, structure, or enumeration type implements both a call-as-function method and one of the methods used by the ``dynamicCallable`` attribute, the compiler gives preference to the call-as-function method.
+For information about the ``dynamicCallable`` attribute, see :ref:`Attributes_dynamicCallable`.

+..
+XXX Editorial: Do we have a better name than "a call-as-function method"?
+   I'm avoiding naming it a ``callAsFunction`` method because that isn't actually a name for anything in your program, so it's a bit of an abuse of notation to write it in code voice.

 .. syntax-grammar::